Welcome back and welcome home

 Come join us on Sunday, come back to The Mass!
 Check out our Mass times and come join us on Sundays.

 Know you are not alone

 As well, find encouragement in the fact that you are not alone on your journey back home to the Catholic Church.
 Take time to listen to the testimonies of other Catholics who have been in your shoes.

 Go to Confession

+You are always welcome to come to confession during our regularly scheduled times.
 If you have been away from the Church for many years it would be best to make an appointment for confession.
 Within the sacrament of confession, this would allow for a chance for spiritual direction.
 You can call us here at the parish to set up this appointment.
-If you are in such a situation, for further advice, click here.

 Study the Faith, find your answers

 Chances are you are hungering to know your faith...
 Come join one of our opportunities for Faith Formation here at St. Regis but you can also always tune into Catholic radio locally at 1090 AM, or listen online!

 "Late have I loved you, O Beauty, ever ancient, ever new, late have I loved you!
 You were within me, but I was outside, and it was there that I searched for you.
 You called, you shouted, and you broke through my deafness.
 You breathed your fragrance on me; I drew in breath and now I pant for you.
 I have tasted you, now I hunger and thirst for more.
 You touched me, and I burned for your peace."